pieter-degroote/lab-tests-concepts/UltimateKEYS - Grave Accent mod/Linux - README.md

 These keys allow the user to enter most of the diacritics and symbols as the AltGr (Right Alt) modifier already does (for the main layout).

-## 1. Append the following code to the regular ".XCompose" from UltimateKEYS
+## 1. Add the following code to the top or bottom of the regular ".XCompose" from UltimateKEYS

 ```
 # Dead Key :  Grave Accent